Harry Potter: Every actor cast in the new HBO TV adaptation

 HBO’s Harry Potter reboot has garnered the attention of muggles everywhere, as casting announcements continue.

 The series is expected to run for a decade, with each season based on one of the seven Rowling books.
-The books follow the story of 11-year-old Harry Potter as he learns of his acceptance to Hogwarts, the esteemed wizarding school, and the adventures that ensue along the way.
+The books follow the story of 11-year-old Harry Potter as he learns of his acceptance to Hogwarts, the esteemed school of witchcraft and wizardry, and his attempts to defeat the evil Lord Voldemort.

-Filming for the retelling of the novels will start in Leavesden, Hertfordshire, this summer.
-According to Deadline, HBO CEO Casey Bloys said the show will likely debut in late 2026 or early 2027.
+Filming for the retelling of the novels will start in Warner Bros.
+Studios Leavesden, Hertfordshire, this summer.
+HBO CEO Casey Bloys said the show will likely debut in late 2026 or early 2027.

 There will also be some differences between the HBO series and the much-loved Harry Potter films.
 Characters will be the same age they are in the books, meaning Snape will only be 31, and the Dursleys will also be much younger than in the movies.